 The notice of inclusion can be sent directly to the athlete or sent to them via a National Federation or National Olympic Committee.
-You should give athletes a reasonable amount of notice before the start of their inclusion in the RTP.
-It should be noted that filing deadlines can now be brought forward to the 15th of the month preceding the start of a quarter - so, for example, for the start of the quarter beginning on 1st April, you can now ask for whereabouts to be provided by 15th March.
+You should give athletes a reasonable amount of notice before the start of their inclusion in the RTP and when they must start submitting whereabouts information into ADAMS.
+It should be noted that athletes can be included in the RTP at any point during the year or during a quarter.
+If an athlete is included for an upcoming quarter, it should be noted that filing deadlines can now be brought forward to the 15th of the month preceding the start of a quarter - so, for example, for the start of the quarter beginning on 1st April, you can now ask for whereabouts to be provided by 15th March.
 By bringing the filing date forward by two weeks this enables you to start conducting tests from the very start of the quarter.